Introduction

 Transition Period

 The transition to electric vehicles is a gradual process that involves overcoming multiple challenges.
 These include technological advancements, infrastructure development, and consumer mindset shifts.
-Petrol and diesel cars represent a familiar and comfortable option for many consumers who may be hesitant to embrace the uncertainties associated with emerging technologies.
-The slow pace of change in the automotive industry further cements the relevance of conventional cars in 2024.
+Petrol and diesel cars represent a familiar and comfortable option for many drivers who may be a little hesitant to embrace the uncertainties associated with emerging technologies.
+The slow pace of change in the automotive industry does little to help, further cementing the popularity and relevance of traditional engine cars in 2025.